OrienteerBAP/Orienteer-Guidebook/installation.md

 ---
 **Installing Orienteer in embedded mode**

-Orienteer can be installed on all famous compatible containers:
+Orienteer can be installed on all famous compatible web containers:
 * Jboss
 * Weblogic
 * IBM WebSphere
-* Tomcat
+* Apache Tomcat
 * Jetty
 * and others